PeriniMatteo/lightboard/README.md

 Old project: [here](https://github.com/GiovanniIncammicia/old_lightboard)

 ### HOW TO USE
-At the moment the configuration is a little tricky, it needs some packages to be installed manually.
+At the moment the configuration is a little tricky, it needs some packages to be installed manually (it *needs qt4.8*, we are working to extend it to other versions).
 (TODO: list all the packages)

-Because of the lack of connection routine you have to connect Wiimote with a software like Blueman.
-1. put Wimote in sync pressing red button on the battery case
-2. open Blueman (or another Bluetooth device manager)
-3. click right button on the device and select "connect to: Input Service"
-4. open a terminal and move to Lightboard directory, launch "make"
+1. open a terminal and move to Lightboard directory, launch "make"
-5. execute Lightboard with "sudo ./lightboard 1" where 1 indicates your first connected Bluetooth device (if Wiimote is the only device connected to the system, otherwise use "sudo ./lightboard <BT_ADDR>")
+2. execute Lightboard with "sudo ./lightboard"

 Note that sudo is necessary because xwiimote library uses udev system and talks with Wiimote at kernel level.